 #6.
 Billabong – “Life’s better in boardshorts”

 Billabong had a simple concept.
 They want to be remembered easily.
-From slogan with strategic elements to taglines that are amusing and witty – they simply wanted to convey their message effortlessly.
+From slogans with strategic elements to amusing and witty taglines, they simply wanted to convey their message effortlessly.

-Billabong International Limited is a prime clothing retailer that also makes accessories like watches, bags, skateboard, and snowboard items.
-Although the company was founded in 1973, it wasn’t until August of 2000 when they first traded in the Australian Securities Exchange.
+Billabong International Limited is a prime clothing retailer that also makes accessories like watches, bags, skateboards, and snowboard items.
+Although the company was founded in 1973, it wasn’t until August 2000 that they first traded in the Australian Securities Exchange.

 Its durability earned him a popularity that he understood he needed to expand.
 Gordon started to sponsor contests to increase public awareness of his products.
 By the 1980s, Australia became aware of Billabong.

-Over the years, along with its development are acquired brands and retail outlets.
+Over the years, along with its development, are acquired brands and retail outlets.
 It soared to success until trading of its shares halted at the company’s request due to takeovers that happened in 2012.
-Despite the collapse, its current chief executive remains positive with the company’s growth and increased earnings.
+Despite the collapse, its current chief executive remained positive about the company’s growth and increased earnings.

 Official Site: www.billabong.com